biscuitgtaw/clearstatus/content/default/issues/2021-01-27-incident-0042-emergency-call-fire-alarm.md

 * \[21:xx] - Primary Attack started.
 * \[21:43] - First floor of the complex is clear.
 * \[21:43] - Second floor of the complex is clear.
-* \[21:45] - Third floor of the complex is clear, all floors are clear of people.
+* \[21:45] - Third floor of the complex is clear, all floors are clear of potential victims.

 ![](https://i.imgur.com/rKqMYr0.png)